 5 Keys to Salary Negotiation

-Which may explain why only 39% of job seekers last year chose to negotiate.
-Why do salary & offer negotiations turn toxic so quickly?
+This may explain why only 39% of job seekers last year chose to negotiate.
+Why do salary and offer negotiations turn toxic so quickly?

 - People get emotional, and when they get emotional their logic becomes clouded and when that happens, they tend to make foolish decisions.